etnepres/trophymanager-super-voice-report/README.md

 Now with Super Voice Reports you can just relax and listen to your game reports.

-This *userscript* uses external services with optional premium plans, if you like the server feel free to use premium but keep in mind **I get nothing for those purchases** and I dont control if the services fails in some way.
+This *userscript* uses external services with optional premium plans, if you like the service feel free to use premium but keep in mind **I get nothing for those purchases** and I dont control if the services fails in some way.

 For now you can only choose one script: